 Your Symptoms Have a Pattern.
 A Tracker Helps You Find It.

 PCOS is not one thing.
-It’s a collection of symptoms that show up differently across people, across cycles, and across years.
-The only way to understand how PCOS is behaving in your specific body is to track it consistently, over multiple cycles, and look for the patterns underneath the daily variation.
+The Rotterdam criteria recognize three features (irregular or absent ovulation, signs of hyperandrogenism, polycystic ovaries on ultrasound), and a diagnosis only requires two.
+That is why two people with the same label can present in completely different ways.
+The only way to understand how PCOS is behaving in your specific body is to track it across multiple cycles and look for the patterns underneath the daily variation.

 Key Takeaways

-• Monitoring insulin resistance markers (energy crashes, cravings, skin changes) alongside cycle data shows the metabolic connection.
+- Logging insulin resistance markers (energy crashes, carbohydrate cravings, skin tag and acanthosis changes) alongside cycle data shows the metabolic connection that drives many PCOS symptoms.

-• Irregular cycles in PCOS follow patterns that only become visible with consistent multi-month tracking.
+- Irregular and anovulatory cycles follow patterns that only become visible with consistent multi-month tracking, especially when bleeds look superficially regular.

 This guide gives you a complete, ready-to-use cycle and symptom tracker template for PCOS.
 It captures the categories that matter most: cycle data, energy, metabolic signals, skin and hair changes, and mood.
 Use it for two to three cycles to build a baseline.
 That baseline is what changes your appointments.

 Before using this template, you may want to read our guides on what to track and why, covering PCOS symptom tracking in detail and how to spot insulin resistance patterns in your daily log.
+If you also have pelvic pain that does not match a typical PCOS presentation, the Clarity endometriosis page covers a condition that frequently co-occurs and is often missed alongside PCOS.
+Readers tracking cycles for conception can also see the Clarity IVF page for fertility-focused guidance.
 Visit Clarity’s PCOS page for full condition resources.

 How to Use This Template